Korvettenkapitän (Crew 28)

 |U-505||26 Aug 1941||5 Sep 1942||3 patrols (182 days)|

 Axel-Olaf Loewe joined the German Navy (Reichsmarine) in 1928.
 He served with the Naval Academy until Sept 1939.
-From Oct 1939 to Oct 1940 he was on staff of OKW/Wehrmacht.
+From Oct 1939 to Oct 1940 he was on staff of OKW/Wehrmacht (Armed Services High Command).

 Kptlt.
-Loewe began his U-boat training in Nov 1940 and finished in April 1941.
-He was sent as U-boat commander in training on the U-74 (Kentrat) during a patrol from 8 - 30 May 1941.
-Having gained valuable sea experience on combat U-boat he was sent to further familiarize himself with U-boats (Baubelehrung) during July - Aug 1941.
+Loewe began U-boat training in Nov 1940 and finished in April 1941.
+He was assigned as U-boat commander in training (Kommandantenschüler) to U-74 (Kentrat) on a patrol from 8 - 30 May 1941.
+Having gained valuable sea experience on a combat U-boat he was sent for U-boat construction familiarization (Baubelehrung) in preparation for his own command July - Aug 1941.

 Kptlt.
-Axel-Olaf Loewe commissioned the new type IXC boat U-505 on 26 August 1941.
-He was very successful with this large boat during his 13 months of command, sinking 7 ships for almost 38,000 GRT on 3 patrols.
-On his second patrol he sank 4 ships during 86 days were he went deep into the South Atlantic.
+Axel-Olaf Loewe commissioned the new type IXC U-boat U-505 on 26 August 1941.
+He was very successful during his 13 months of command, sinking seven ships of almost 38,000 GRT on three patrols.
+On his second patrol he sank four ships during 86 days when he went deep into the South Atlantic.

-On leaving the U-505 on 5 Sept 1941, to Oblt.
-Peter Zschech who would take part in making the boat famous for all the wrong reasons, he served on the operations staff of U-boat high command (BdU) until July 1944.
+After handing over U-505 on 5 Sept 1941 to Oblt.
+Peter Zschech (who would have a part in making the boat famous for inglorious reasons) Loewe served on the operations staff of U-boat command (BdU) until July 1944.

-From July 1944 to April 1945 he served with the ministry for armaments and production (under Speer).
+From July 1944 to April 1945 he was assigned to the Ministry for Armaments and Production under Albert Speer.
 He ended the war serving in a naval anti-tank regiment.
-After the surrender he was detained but let free on 30 Dec 1945.
+He was detained after the surrender, but freed on 30 Dec 1945.

 Busch, R. and Röll, H-J. (1998).
 German U-boat commanders of World War II.